ItsOrv/gpt-site/README.md

-# i'm working on this
+# i'm working on this # it's NOT ready

 ### Clone the Repository: